redis/redis-doc/topics/command-tips.md

 ### reply_policy

-This tip should help clients/proxies to know how to aggregate the replies of a command that was sent to multiple shards.
+This tip should help clients to know how to aggregate the replies of a command that was sent to multiple shards in clustering mode.
 The default behavior (i.e. if the `request_policy` tip is absent) applies only when the reply is some sort of collection (array, set, map) and it devides into two cases:
 1. The command doesn't have key(s).
 In this case we append the array replies in random order (e.g. `KEYS`)
 2. The command has key(s).
 In this case we append the array replies in the original order of the request's keys (e.g. `MGET`, but not `MSET` and `DEL` which don't return an array)